nyu-cds/python-concurrency/_episodes/03-threads.md

 objectives:
 keypoints:
 ---
-Threading is another well known approaches to attaining concurrency and parallelism.
+Threading is another well known approach to attaining concurrency.
 Threading is a feature usually provided by the operating system.
 Threads are typically lighter weight than processes, and they have much lower memory requirements as they share the same memory space.

 In this lesson, we will use Pyton threading to increase the performance of our image downloader.
 To do this, we will create a pool of 8 threads, making